ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 49 - 1.28.21

 :cherry_blossom: I continued to work on the machine learning pipeline project.
 It was slower than I had hoped but I tried to keep my spirit up and kept going.

+## Day 50 - 1.29.21

+:cherry_blossom: I continued to work on the machine learning pipeline project.

+:cherry_blossom: I had a look at [Django](https://www.thecoderpedia.com/blog/what-is-django/) and then learned the differences between Django and [Flask](https://www.thecoderpedia.com/blog/django-vs-flask/).